Waddon: Politics

 In 2002, Labour recovered all three seats, albeit with one of the Labour candidates crossing the winning line with a majority of just eight votes.
 In the 2006 elections, Waddon returned three Conservative councillors.
-In 2010 the three Waddon council seats were retained by the Conservatives with Labour scoring its lowest vote share - 31.8% - during the existence of the post 1964 London Borough to Croydon.
-In 2014 the ward returned three Labour councillors, Robert Canning, Andrew Pelling & Joy Prince on a swing from the Conservatives to Labour of 7.1%.
+In 2010 the three Waddon council seats were retained by the Conservatives with Labour scoring its lowest vote share – 31.8% – during the existence of the post 1964 London Borough to Croydon.
+In 2014 the ward returned three Labour councillors, Robert Canning, Andrew Pelling and Joy Prince on a swing from the Conservatives to Labour of 7.1%.
 2018 saw Labour retaining the three seats with an increased majority on the altered boundaries as detailed below.

 In 2022 Labour held two of the three seats as it shed 2,035 votes.
 The other seat was taken by the Conservatives.
-The setback for Labour came after the financial collapse of the Labour council, none of the incumbent Labour councillors running again except that Andrew Pelling ran as an Independent.
-Pelling had been terminated as a Labour member for being pro having a Croydon Mayor, for speaking to the local press and for voting against a cut to council tax benefit.
-His 705 votes made it hard for either party to get all three party candidates elected.

-In July 2017, the Local Government Boundary Commission for England altered, subject to the formality of Parliamentary approval, the boundaries of the ward as from May 2018 so as to exclude roads including and surrounding Pampisford Road and Haling Park Road to the south of Whitgift School and to include some additional parts of what is geographically Waddon including retail and industrial areas to the south of Beddington Park Road, Wandle Park tramstop, the gasometers at Factory Lane, New South Quarter, Waddon Marsh tramstop, Wandle Park and properties between Wandle Park and the Roman Way.